agda/agda-pkg/README.md

 agda-pkg [![PyPI version](https://badge.fury.io/py/agda-pkg.svg)](https://badge.fury.io/py/agda-pkg) [![Build Status](https://travis-ci.org/agda/agda-pkg.svg?branch=master)](https://travis-ci.org/agda/agda-pkg)
 ========

-Agda-Pkg is a tool to manage Agda libraries with extra features like installing libraries from different kind of sources.
+This is a tool to manage Agda libraries with extra features like installing libraries from different kind of sources.
 This tool does not modify `Agda` at all, it just manages systematically the directory `.agda` and the files: `.agda/defaults` and `.agda/libraries` used by